davidgiven/cpm65/README.md

 ### KIM-1 with K-1013 FDC notes

-  - To run this on an KIM-1, you need an MTU K-1013 Floppy Disk Controller with an SSDD 8'' disk (or this [Pico based RAM/ROM/Video/FDC card](https://github.com/eduardocasino/kim-1-programmable-memory-card)) and full RAM upgrade, including the
-    0x0400-0x13ff memory hole.
+  - To run this on an KIM-1, you need an MTU K-1013 Floppy Disk Controller with an SSDD 8'' disk (or this [Pico based RAM/ROM/Video/FDC card](https://github.com/eduardocasino/kim-1-programmable-memory-card)) and full RAM upgrade, including the 0x0400-0x13ff memory hole.

-  - To use it, transfer the `diskimage.imd` image to an SSDD 8'' disk (or place it directly onto an FAT or exFAT formatted SD card and assign it to disk0 in the Pico card).
-Start the KIM-1 in TTY mode, load the `boot.pap` loader program into 0x0200 and execute it.
+  - To use it, transfer the `diskimage.imd` image to an SSDD 8'' disk (or place it directly onto a FAT or exFAT formatted SD card and assign it to disk0 in the Pico card).
+Start the KIM-1 in TTY mode, load the `boot.pap` loader program into `0x0200` and execute it.

   - Up to 4 disks are supported.